VolmitSoftware/docs/iris/87-maintainer-release-readiness.md

 - [ ] `perf-regression`: pass against the recorded baseline.
 - [ ] `release-dry-run`: pass using final packaged artifacts.
 - [ ] `changelog-ready`: pass.
-- [x] `manual-smoke`: pass.
+- [x] `manual-runbooks`: pass.
 - [ ] `docs-updated`: pass.
 - [ ] `known-issues-reviewed`: pass.
 - [ ] Working tree is clean on the exact release commit.
-- [ ] CI is green on that commit and all evidence artifacts are retained.
+- [ ] CI is green on that commit and all supporting artifacts are retained.
-- [ ] Complete every item in [Maintainer - Release Checklist](/iris/86-maintainer-release-checklist) without rebuilding from different source.
+- [ ] Complete every item in [86 - Maintainer - Release Checklist](/iris/86-maintainer-release-checklist) without rebuilding from different source.

 Release decision: